rootstrap/ai-job-title-level-classification/README.md

 * [Stochastic gradient descent (SGD)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)
 * [Multi-layer Perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron)

 There is an analogous project but it classifies according to the level of the position: [Classification of job positions by area](https://github.com/rootstrap/ai-job-title-area-classification).
+If you use pip and virtual environments, you can install easily the named library: `$pip install -r requirements.txt`.

 ## Implementation